-The school has a duty to ensure that safeguarding permeates all activities and functions.
+Headlands School has a duty to ensure that safeguarding permeates all activities and functions.
 This policy therefore complements and supports a range of other policies or the equivalent according to the setting, for example:

 - Positive Discipline Policy

 - Anti-Bullying Policy

 - Attendance Policy

 - Safe Handling / Restraint Policy

 - Searching, Screening and Confiscation Policy

 - Complaints Policy

 - Special Educational Needs Policy

 - Educational Visits Policy

 - Health and Safety Policy

 - RSHE / RSE Policy

 - Online Safety Policy

 - Whistle Blowing Guidance

 - Staff Code of Conduct Guidance

 - Safer Recruitment

 - Site Security Policy

+- Data Protection policy

-The above list is not exclusive and when undertaking policy development, the school will consider Safeguarding and Child Protection matters and associated implications, within each appropriate policy or guidance.
+The above list is not exclusive and when undertaking policy development, the school/college will consider Safeguarding and Child Protection matters and associated implications, within each appropriate policy or guidance.